Roving tabindex 0.3.0

 <script/>

-By default, it registers the tag name <roving-tabindex>
+By default, it defines the tag name <roving-tabindex>

 <script type="module">